kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

-- **`DRASharingAffinity`** (alpha): adds the behavioral surface specific to this KEP — `Device.SharingAffinity`, `AllocatedState.AffinityStates`, and the Filter / Reserve logic that *reads* `Structured.Parameters` for affinity matching.
-Requires `DRAStructuredDeviceConfiguration` to be enabled;
-  otherwise the field the scheduler would read does not exist on the API.
+- **`DRASharingAffinity`** (alpha): adds the behavioral surface specific to this KEP — `Device.SharingAffinity`, `AllocatedState.AffinityStates`, and the Filter / Reserve logic that *reads* `Structured.Parameters` for affinity matching. `DRASharingAffinity` must not be enabled unless `DRAStructuredDeviceConfiguration` is also enabled on `kube-apiserver` and `kube-scheduler`: if the API gate is off, claims cannot reliably carry scheduler-readable parameters, so behavioral enforcement would be invalid.
+The scheduler treats this combination as a misconfiguration and no-ops affinity enforcement.
+This degraded behavior is intentional: the driver remains the safety backstop at `NodePrepareResources`, so permissive scheduling is operationally safer than hard-failing scheduler startup, which would destabilize control plane availability for the whole cluster.

 Both gates target the same alpha release and must be enabled on `kube-apiserver` and `kube-scheduler`.
 KEP-5993 will reuse